dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Happy he who learns to bear what he cannot change.
+  Before I speak, I have something important to say.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (951 days)
+## 🌟 Experiences (952 days)

 ### 🧮 Programming languages